-Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computers for 2020!
+Shearwater Teric vs. Suunto D5 vs. Garmin Descent Mk1 – Best Wrist Watch Dive Computer (2023)!

-The Garmin Descent Mk1 matches the other two devices in functionality.
+The Descent Mk1 from Garmin matches the other two devices in functionality.
 It might fall a little short when it comes to the display though.

 Hands down, the best screen of the three comes with the Shearwater Teric.
 The display is easy to read, the numbers and letters are bold and super clear.
 Shearwater did a fantastic job to use the real estate of the display perfectly with everything cleanly being in its place.